 - Double-suited hands and hands that can make multiple types of strong hands (e.g., wraps and sets) are preferred.

-- Evaluating hand strength pre-flop is more complex due to the increased number of possibilities.
+- Evaluating hand strength pre-flop is more complex due to the increased possibilities.

 Betting Structure and Strategy